GO DIRECTLY TO DASHBOARD HERE

 TEMPLATE: For these countries only the Administrative Boundaries and the Population are included.
 The infrastructure is all there to start uploading risk datasets.

-The first version of the Dashboard was created in 2016 together with The Philippine Red Cross
+The first version of the Dashboard was created in 2016 together with The Philippines Red Cross